terralang/terra/README.md

 ### Mutual Recursion ###

-Symbols such as variables and types are resolved and _compilation_ time.
-This makes it possible to define mutually recursive functions without first declaring them:
+Symbols such as variables and types are resolved when a function is defined.
+The following example results in an error because `isodd` is not declared when `iseven` is defined:

     terra iseven(n : uint32)
         if n == 0 then
             return true
         else
-            return isodd(n - 1)
+        	-- ERROR! isodd has not been defined return isodd(n - 1)
         end
     end